bootphon/ABX-accent/abx-accent/data/evals/average_score/README.rst

 Calculate the average of ABX task scores:

-- dev : for across and within
+- dev : contains results for all accents for dev set, we have average score for across and within tasks.

-- test : for across and within
+- test : f contains results for all accents for test set, we have average score for across and within tasks.
 Example:

   across : {